The first prototypes for an electric version of the BMW X3 have been spotted. Earlier shots showed a test mule.

-The vehicle, which is expected to go by the name iX3, is confirmed for launch in late 2020, meaning we'll likely see it arrive as a 2021 model.
+The vehicle, which will go by the name iX3, is confirmed for launch in late 2020, meaning we'll likely see it arrive as a 2021 model.

 The iX3 will be one of 12 electric cars the BMW Group will launch by the end of 2025.
 The first will be an electric Mini Hardtop due in 2019.
-The iX3 will follow in 2020 and the much-hyped iNext in 2021.
+The iX3 will follow in 2020 and the much-hyped iNext and a new i4 will arrive in 2021.
 The BMW Group hasn't revealed the identities of the other electric cars but a sports car is believed to be part of the lineup.

-The iX3 prototype, which is devoid of any exhaust tips, has the label “Electric Test Vehicle” on its flanks.
+The iX3 prototype, which is devoid of any exhaust tips and has a sealed grille, has the label “Electric Test Vehicle” on its flanks.
 There's also a charging port on the driver's side front fender and a flat battery pack can be clearly seen beneath the vehicle.
-It's likely a more integrated design will feature on the final version.
+The design of the iX3 was previewed by a concept of the same name unveiled in April.

 The BMW Group is known to be investigating solid-state batteries and has a fifth-generation battery design that promises more than 400 miles on a single charge.
 However, this isn't expected until the iNext in 2021.
-Still, we're expecting considerably more range than the 114 miles of the i3 in the iX3.
-Factor on there being at least 200 miles on a single charge and a single electric motor at each axle.
+Still, we expect a decend amount of range in the iX3.
+Factor on there being about 250 miles on a single charge and a single electric motor at each axle.